Generalization of core percolation on complex networks: Introduction

-In this paper, focusing on the problem of vertex cover on random graphs, we generalize the leaf removal algorithm to draw a near optimal configuration for vertex cover on random graphs with a vertex mean degree higher than $e$.
-The algorithm is based on the fact that the vertices of small degree are more likely to be uncovered.
-We generalize definition of the leaf to the ``$k$-leaf'', defined as a vertex of degree less than $k$.
-Removing recursively a $k$-leaf together with all its first neighbors and their incident edges, we can improve Gazmuri algorithm and obtain a near-optimal vertex cover for the networks with small mean degree.
-Furthermore, following this pruning algorithm, the network is decomposed to a hierarchy of nested cores, similarly to the ordinary $k$-core decomposition.
+In this paper, we generalize definition of the leaf to the ``$k$-leaf'', defined as a vertex of degree less than $k$.
+In this algorithm we remove recursively a $k$-leaf together with all its first neighbors and their incident edges.
+Following this pruning algorithm, the network is decomposed to a hierarchy of nested cores, similarly to the ordinary $k$-core decomposition.
 We call this structure the Generalized $k$-core ($Gk$-core).
 In this notation, the ordinary core is represented by the $G2$-core.
 The vertices belonging to inner $Gk$-cores and also their first neighbors are of high degree and well connected.
 Analytical calculation is possible only for the networks with locally tree-like structure.
 For these kind of networks, and using the generating function technique, we study the structural transitions and emergence points of the $Gk$-core subgraphs.

+The $k$-leaf removal algorithm can be also considered as the inducing effect, introduced by Zhao et al. \cite{Zhao}.
+In the inducing process, a collapsed vertex $i$ will induce its remaining neighbors, to be collapsed if vertex $i$ has less than $k$ remaining neighbors.
+In \cite{Zhao}, the inducing effect together with the spontaneous collapsing process, leads to the emergence of other subgraphs, called protected cores.

 The leaf removal algorithm is a Markovian process.
 We describe evolution of the network structure during the pruning process by applying rate equations.
 The rate equations have been derived for the ordinary leaf removal algorithm on undirected and directed graphs \cite{Weight:whbook2005,Weigt,coredir}.
 This approach provided the size and the emergence point of the ordinary core.
-Furthermore, using the rate equations one can find the size of minimal vertex covers, constructed by the leaf removal algorithm in the networks that have no core \cite{Weigt}.
 In this paper, we also derive rate equations for the degree distribution of a network during the execution of the $k$-leaf algorithm, which enables us to obtain the structure of the $Gk$-cores in an alternative way.
-Using the rate equations and for each value of $k$, we can find the number of vertices covered by the $k$-leaf algorithm in the vertex cover problem.